ckurau/naive-mean-reversion/README-nmr.md

 `backtest-nmr.py` does NOT import from `backtest_nmr_lib.py`.
 It is fully self-contained. `walkforward.py` imports from `backtest_nmr_lib.py`.
 This means:
 - Any parameter or logic change must be made in **both** `backtest-nmr.py` and `backtest_nmr_lib.py`
 - The two files will silently diverge if you only update one
-- This was confirmed the hard way: multiple failed runs showed S&P 600 missing because only the lib was updated, not the main script
 - Always verify both files have the same universe, parameters, and logic before triggering a run

 ### The S&P 600 addition is genuinely additive, not in-sample noise

 Adding the S&P SmallCap 600 universe improved OOS avg CAGR from 13.69% to 15.65% — proportionally with the IS improvement (14.42% → 16.01%).
 This is the opposite of what overfitting looks like.
-Key observations:
-- Win rate unchanged at 60.27% OOS — the edge applies equally to small-caps
-- 6 of 8 walk-forward windows improved
-- W7 (2021–22) worsened from −4% to −11.7% — small-caps are hit harder in bear markets.
-This is an expected and acceptable tradeoff for the overall gain
-- In live trading, small-cap slippage on open fills will be higher than large-caps — the `MIN_DOLLAR_VOLUME = $5M` filter already removes the worst offenders, but expect the live benefit to be somewhat smaller than the backtest suggests

 ### The core mechanism — unchanged across all versions

-**The uniform 8-day window is the single most important parameter.** All gains, regressions, and optimisations across 35+ versions left this intact.
+**The uniform 8-day window is the single most important parameter.** All gains, regressions, and optimisations across 36+ versions left this intact.
 Win rate has been 60.18–60.28% in every version from Run 5 through V30+S&P600.
-The underlying edge has not changed — only the leverage and universe applied to it.

-**RSI(2) is always below 5 after 4+ consecutive down days.** Do not use RSI(2) to discriminate between tiers.
-Use consecutive down days instead.
-RSI(2) is only useful for ranking candidates (most oversold first).

 **Tier 3 (4-day setups) is essential.** Removing it (V10–V14) collapsed CAGR from ~7% to 1–1.65% and halved trade volume.
-Every version without Tier 3 underperformed dramatically.
 Never remove it.

-### The exit side is fully saturated — do not retry
+### The strategy is fully optimised — V33d is the confirmed ceiling

-Three separate exit-side experiments across V34a, V34b, and V35a have now closed every meaningful exit lever.
-The findings are definitive:
+Six separate experiments across V34a, V34b, V35a, and V36a have now closed every meaningful lever:

-**Cutting losers earlier (V34a/V34b):** A day-4 partial exit on positions down ≥2% collapsed Tier 1 win rate from 70.1% to 52.3% and cost −$926k equity vs V33d.
-The positions trimmed were disproportionately those about to bounce on days 5–8.
-The apparent profit factor improvement (1.06 → 1.81) was a measurement artifact — partial loss trades were excluded from the win rate denominator.
-The avg loss of −3.63% is the correct behaviour of the strategy.
-You must hold through temporary drawdowns to let mean reversion complete.

-**Letting winners run more (V35a):** With a clean base (Tier 1 win rate intact at 69.6%), raising Tier 1 to 3% and Tier 2 to 2.5% produced: avg win +0.03% (3.11% → 3.14%), profit factor unchanged at 1.06, time-stop rate up 1.7pp (59.4% → 61.1%), CAGR −0.15%, equity −$86k.
-The mechanism is clear: trades that previously exited at 2% are now riding to the time stop, losing the locked-in gain.
-The 2% target is well-calibrated to the 8-day window — most winning trades that reach 2% do so mid-window without sufficient runway to reach a higher target before the stop fires.

-**The conclusion is proven, not assumed:** The 2%/8d structure is the optimum for this strategy.
-PF 1.06 at 60% WR is the irreducible math of mean reversion with this setup.
-Do not retry exit-side changes in any form.
+**Exit side (V34a/V34b/V35a):** Cutting losers earlier destroyed Tier 1 WR (70.1% → 52.3%).
+Letting winners run more (clean base, T1 3%, T2 2.5%) left PF unchanged at 1.06 and cost −$86k equity.
+The 2%/8d structure is confirmed optimal.

+**Signal density (V36a):** Halving position size on days with 40+ signals improved max DD by 2.86pp but cost −$519k equity and −1.0% CAGR.
+The crash recovery days that fire the stress filter (2019, 2020, 2021) contribute the most absolute P&L — reducing size on those days cuts legs off in recoveries.
+Same pattern as every other protective mechanism tested.
+Data analysis showed the 41–60 signal bucket has negative avg return (−0.60%) but these are simultaneously the most valuable recovery entry days, making any filter on them net negative.

+**Do not retry exit-side or signal-density changes.
+Paper trading data is the only remaining signal.**

 ### What the second session proved

 **Removing protective mechanisms increases returns — when done selectively.** Three removals drove the largest gains:
-1. Drawdown scaling removed (V22): freed up full position sizes during recovery years — 2013 and 2017 immediately jumped
+1. Drawdown scaling removed (V22): freed up full position sizes during recovery years
-2. VIX spike entry pause removed (V22): VIX spike days are the best mean reversion entry conditions, not the worst
+2. VIX spike entry pause removed (V22): VIX spike days are the best mean reversion entry conditions
-3. VIX high-side penalty removed (V26): high-VIX environments are maximally oversold — undersizing them was wrong
+3. VIX high-side penalty removed (V26): high-VIX environments are maximally oversold

-**The VIX_LOW lever had far more room than expected.** Raising VIX_LOW from 15 (Run 5) to 25 (V28) was the dominant source of gains in the second session.
-Years like 2020-2021 where VIX sat in the 20-25 range during recovery got full-size positions instead of reduced ones.

-**The velocity crash pause is the one protection worth keeping.** Added in V21, it fires only when SPY drops >12% in 5 days (March 2020-level events).
+**The velocity crash pause is the one protection worth keeping.** Added in V21, it fires only when SPY drops >12% in 5 days.
 It saved ~$40-60k in 2020 at essentially zero cost to good years.
 All other protective mechanisms were net negative.

-**Position count: 40 is better than 30 — but ONLY if size is NOT reduced.** V23 tested 40 positions at 4% size (scaled to maintain "similar exposure") and regressed.
-V24 tested 40 positions at 5% size (unchanged) and was a major improvement.
-The lesson: adding positions at full size captures overflow on high-signal days without diluting existing trades.
+**Position count: 40 is better than 30 — but ONLY if size is NOT reduced.** Adding positions at full size captures overflow on high-signal days without diluting existing trades.
 Never scale down position size to "make room" for more positions.

-**VIX sizing is a compounding amplifier, not a risk tool.** The VIX high-side penalty (VIX > 25 → 2.5%) was removed because it undersized positions during the periods of strongest mean reversion edge.
-VIX above 25 means stocks are maximally oversold — exactly when you want full size.
-The velocity crash pause handles genuine extreme events; the VIX sizing regime doesn't need to.

 ### What doesn't work — do not retry